UCLA-IEEE/OPS2.0/docs/_pages/distance-sensor.md

 For the programming portion of this checkpoint, you will need to print out the value read by the IR Receiver to the serial monitor.
 As the object gets closer, the value that is read should increase.

-### Checkpoint 2: Noise Calibration and LED Output
+### <ins>Checkpoint 2: Noise Calibration and LED Output</ins>

 By nature of the way we have set up our IR pair, there is **noise**, ambient IR light that is picked up despite no object being present.
 In order to account for this, we would like to get a new "zero" value by taking the average background value from our IR Receiver over 100 samples.

-An example code snippet is provided below:
+<ins>An example code snippet is provided below:</ins>

 ```C++
 #define IR 17